ArgonDesign/alogic/doc/pipelines.md

 afterwards will also help to clarify.

 - To create a pipeline entity, the designer will need to create a `network` entity with nested FSMs which will act as the pipeline stages.
 The nested FSMs must be singletons (have only a single instance), and must be defined in pipeline order in the enclosing network.

 - In the enclosing network, any variables that need to be passed between stages should be declared as `pipeline` variables.
 These can then be used inside the nested FSMs.

 - The pipeline ports of the stages must be connected in the desired order.
 Using cardinal pipeline ports makes this convenient:
   `<stage-n> -> <stage-n+1>`.

 - The `.read()` method of an input pipeline port can be used to consume the incoming pipeline variables from the previous stage.

 - The `.write()` method of an output pipeline port can be used to emit the outgoing pipeline variables to the next stage.

-<a href="http://afiddle.argondesign.com/?example=pipelines_commands.alogic">Fiddle with these commands here.</a>

 Here is an example of a 3 stage pipeline that computes the dot product of two 4-element vectors, and has a 1-dot-product per cycle throughput.
 The example